 Greater pollution reductions in Central London

-Breathe London is a collaborative project to paint a picture of the city’s air quality, mapping pollution through a network of lower-cost sensors.
+Breathe London is a collaborative pilot project to paint a picture of the city’s air quality, mapping pollution through a network of lower-cost sensors.
 Along with our partners, we assessed data from these sensors using mid-March as a starting comparison point – i.e. when the Government put in place restrictive measures to protect people’s health by slowing the spread of Covid-19.

 In comparison to pre-confinement levels*, Breathe London monitors registered a 9-17% drop in NO2 pollution across the network.
 But this reduction is not consistent throughout the city.